 Chinatown / Singapore · 2016 next door temple

 Clean and secure to the point of sterility and police state, Singapore was an easy place to be as much as it was an easy place to leave.
+A city that made too much sense.
+Not much friction.
 It hung from the Malay peninsula like a raindrop, its own world in a bubble, dripping towards sci-fi futures, but not completely detached from the past it grew up in.
 Tall had replaced small in most parts, but there were soft pockets filled with little old things.

 glimpse: CONCRETE JUNGLE | Once, there was jungle that gave life.
 We replaced it with a concrete jungle that dispenses convenience.
 But the more humanity urbanizes, the more we paint grey over green, the more we need to foster a healthy relationship between towers and trees, before the slabs suffocate us.
 When we’re allowing vegetation to move back into our manmade sprawl, we’re not doing nature a favor.
 Our green friends don’t need us – never have, never will, always better off without us.
 We are the ones who cannot live without them.
 Greenery is nature’s most generous one-way street and Singaporeans are avant-gardists, going down that road with big steps and breaths.
 They must.

 The past was watching while they hoisted up the future.

 Downtown / Singapore · 2016 time's intersection

 They were in the fast lane but driving at a moderate speed.

 Downtown / Singapore · 2016 from one time to another